 Alright, so you’ve started growing your beard and it’s coming in patchy, so how do we fix that?
 There are several strategies you can use to help improve your beard growth.
 Like any part of your body, proper hygiene is a necessary component.
 That means giving some tender loving care to your beard and washing it regularly – but be careful not to wash it too often or you risk drying it out and causing damage.
 Once a day or once every other day should be good for most.

 As soon as you start growing your beard, start using beard oil or balm.
 As mentioned above, this will help with the overall health of your skin and hair follicles.
-For most men, it takes nearly 3 months for their beard to grow in fully for the first time.
+For most men, it takes nearly 3 months for their beard to grow fully for the first time.
 And most men give up before the first month is over.
-So if you're aiming for the full beard, be patient and let it grow.
-If you experience a patchy beard on the outset, you have a couple of options to get through it.
+So if you’re aiming for the full beard, be patient and let it grow.
+If you experience a patchy beard at the outset, you have a couple of options to get through it.
 First, just own it.
 Own the patchy beard and all its glory.
 Embrace it and let it be a part of your identity.

 Even It Out

 If owning a patchy beard isn’t your thing, you can try trimming all of your facial hair to the same length as the length of the hair in the patchy part.
 This will help make it appear less patchy.
 Choosing a styling option that fits your face can also help with the patchy beard look.
 These can include the chin strap or the goatee.
 Both of these facial hairstyles work well with a patchy beard and offer a stylish alternative to just the patchy beard look alone.